sarahalfa/SFC/README.md

-# SFC

-stock-flow consistent model

-here, a simple SFC model is run w 3 sectors, firms, households and banks
+Stock-Flow Consistent Model

+Post-Keynesian Stock-Flow Consistent Model designed with demand-determined output (with supply-side constraint), money as endogenous, fundamental uncertainty/bounded rationality and income distribution to affect economic activity.
+This model is run with 3 sectors: firms, households and banks.
+The firms make investments by retained profits, loans and equity, the households accumulate savings and the banks provide firm loans by creating deposits.
-*ref to notes for balance sheet matrix and transaction matrix

-q of what happens when a wage shock scenario is introduced
+*ref to the equations of the portfolio choice (t-bills, IR on deposits, etc) *ref to notes for balance sheet matrix and transaction matrix *q of what happens when a wage shock scenario is introduced